Inclusive education for students with disabilities

 Providing these girls with an education that meets their needs can play a fundamental role in addressing the root causes of the discrimination they face.

-How is Plan International supporting children with disabilities?
+How is Plan International supporting students with disabilities?

 Plan International is committed to ensuring that every child completes a quality, inclusive education without discrimination or exclusion.